adamsilver/fdpb/06-an-inbox.md

 This is not a browser bug.
 It's just that some browsers are more forgiving than others.
 The forgiving ones only submit the form by pressing <kbd>space</kbd> or <kbd>enter</kbd>.
 As we know, not all browsers are alike or implement the specification in the same way.
 Therefore, forgetting about people who use a less forgiving browser is an act of exclusivity.

 Also, a select box is always collapsed even when space is available.
-But we want to make selection more conveninent when possible.
+But we want to make selection more convenient when possible.
 We could use Javascript to create vastly different experiences on small and big screens, but this is an adaptive approach to design and goes against the very foundation of responsive design[^5].

 [!Show adapative layout differences](.)